quantide/qtraining/README.md

 __Second option: Rstudio "Git" tab__

-Once you have done a commit, you can push it by click on green upward arrow on Rstudio "Git" tab.
+Once you have done a commit, you can push it by clicking on green upward arrow on Rstudio "Git" tab.

 ## *Pull* changes committed by others